open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 1. Prepare data
 2. Prepare a config
-3. Train, test, inference models on the customized dataset.
+3. Train, test and inference models on the customized dataset.

 ## Data Preparation